a327ex/boipushy/README.md

 ### LICENSE

 You can do whatever you want with this.
-See the [LICENSE](https://github.com/adonaac/thomas/blob/master/LICENSE).
+See the license at the top of the main file.